 - Increasing everyday activity and participation of all sectors of the community in active lifestyles.

 - Securing improvements in the oral health of both children and adults through innovative, evidence-based, city-wide programmes targeted at those communities in greatest need.

 - Working to improve health literacy so that people can increase their health knowledge, build their confidence to assess health information in order to make judgements and take decisions about their health and wellbeing in everyday life.

 - Working to prevent people misusing substances whilst ensuring that services focus on prevention and recovery from substance misuse.

-- Promoting mental wellbeing, resilience and improved quality of life through improving the range and access to mental health and early intervention services, integrating physical and mental health care and becoming a Dementia Friendly City.
+- Promoting mental wellbeing, resilience and improved quality of life through improving the range of and access to mental health and early intervention services, integrating physical and mental health care and becoming a Dementia Friendly City.
 We will continue to promote the five ways to wellbeing – Connect, Learn, Be Active, Notice and Give, and recognise the lifelong impacts of adverse experiences and traumas.